Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Background and motivation

-Additionally, two core challenges hinder progress in feature coding for large models: \textbf{the lack of a public test dataset and unified test conditions}.
-Without a standardized dataset and evaluation conditions, fair comparisons across methods are not feasible.
-A public dataset ensures consistent input data across studies, while unified test conditions establish a consistent benchmark for evaluating performance.
+Furthermore, two challenges hinder progress in large model feature coding: \textbf{the lack of a public test dataset and unified test conditions}.
+Without a standardized dataset and evaluation conditions, fair comparisons across methods can not be conducted.
+A public dataset ensures consistent input data across studies, while unified test conditions establish a standard pipeline to evaluate performance.

-These limitations motivate us to develop a diverse test dataset and formulate unified test conditions to advance feature coding research.
+These limitations motivate us to construct a diverse test dataset and formulate unified test conditions to support large model feature coding research.